lm-sys/lm-sys.github.io/blog/2023-11-21-lookahead-decoding.md

 <p style="color:gray; text-align: center;">Figure 6: When $N$ is large enough, exponentially increasing window size $W$ can linearly reduce the number of decoding steps.
 Here we set $G=W$.
 Experiments are conducted using LLaMA-2-chat 7B on MT-Bench dataset. </p>

 ### Cost, Usage, and Limitations
-The FLOPs needed for each lookahead decoding step are proportional to the number of input tokens per step, which is the sum of the lookahead branch size and the verification branch siz: $W * (N - 1) + G * (N - 1)$.
+The FLOPs needed for each lookahead decoding step are proportional to the number of input tokens per step, which is the sum of the lookahead branch size and the verification branch size: $W * (N - 1) + G * (N - 1)$.
 As the scaling law reveals, when $N$ is large enough, an exponential increase in the $W$ can result in a linear reduction of decoding steps.
 Thus, we can achieve linear compression of the steps by trading exponentially more FLOPs since we set $G=W$.

 Given this property, lookahead decoding should be used in scenarios where latency is vital, e.g., surplus FLOPs exist that can be traded for latency, or it is even worthwhile to pay extra FLOPs for latency.
 For powerful GPUs (e.g., A100), lookahead decoding can better squeeze its performance by using a large $W$ and $N$ to achieve low latency when generating long sequences.
 However, if $W$ and $N$ are too large, each lookahead decoding step might be too costly and slow down the decoding despite reducing decoding steps.